crblair/esp32-Sprinkler-Control/README.md

 ### Scheduling
 - (Optional) Set up automatic schedules for watering

+### Run Program Now
+- Instantly run any program once, without disrupting normal schedules
+- Does not interfere with manual or Quick Run modes

 ### Web Interface
 - Responsive, easy-to-use UI
 - Real-time status updates via AJAX polling

+---

+## Automatic Schedule Recalculation
+- Whenever you save a program in the web UI, the controller immediately recalculates today's schedule and updates all relays.
+No reboot or waiting for midnight required.

 ---